- STUDENT passes GATE
+STUDENT passes GATE

 Cardinality (One-to-many): Each student can pass through the gate multiple times, but each gate entry is linked to only one student.

 Participation (Total-partial): All students have the opportunity to pass through, though some may not.